-Photo Emerges of Chris Hemsworth and a Distraught Wife Elsa Pataky
+Photo Emerges Of Chris Hemsworth And A Distraught Wife Elsa Pataky

 Videos by PopCulture.com

-A source close to the couple told NW Magazine that “tension is said to be brewing” between Hemsworth and Pataky.
+A source close to the couple told NW Magazine that “tension is said to be brewing” between Chris and Elsa.

 Another one of the alleged issues between the Hollywood actors is the fact that they have been living in Byron Bay, Australia.
 Because Hemsworth is more well-known Down Under, Pataky reportedly feels as if she is only referred to as “Chris Hemsworth’s wife.”